developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/license/index.md

 * **Order licenses**
 * **Check status** of existing orders

 <p>After licenses are processed, the license information <!--from the Zebra license portal--> is synchronized with the <a href="../setup/#webportal">Device Tracker web portal</a> every 24 hours.
-The administrator can perform a manual synchronization in the Device Tracker web portal to <a href="../setup/#viewlicenseinformation">refresh the license data</a> on-demand. </p>
+The administrator can perform a manual synchronization in the Device Tracker web portal to <a href="../setup/#viewlicenseinformation">refresh the license data</a> on-demand.
+The administrator monitors available licenses through the <a href="../setup/#webportal">Device Tracker web portal</a> to view licenses available, licenses consumed and total licenses. </p>

 ## III.
-Assign Licenses
+Automatic License Assignment

 Assigning licenses is seamless and integrated into the device registration process with the Device Tracker server.
 Licenses are allocated to devices based on enrollment with the server on a first-come, first-served basis.
-The administrator monitors available licenses through the <a href="../setup/#webportal">Device Tracker web portal</a> to view licenses available, licenses consumed and total licenses.

 <p>As part of the device registration process, after a device is staged with the server configuration, it communicates with the Device Tracker server.
 If a license is available, the server allocates a license to the device.
-If multiple licenses are available with different expiration dates, the license with the earlier expiration date is allocated first.
 After the device is licensed, Device Tracker is operational on the device.
 Otherwise, a message is displayed on the device indicating that a license is not available.
 </p>

 -----